Spherical coordinate system: Terminology

 The radial distance from the fixed point of origin is also called the radius, or radial line, or radial coordinate.
 The polar angle may be called inclination angle, zenith angle, normal angle, or the colatitude.
 The user may choose to replace the inclination angle by its complement, the elevation angle (or altitude angle), measured upward between the reference plane and the radial line—i.e., from the reference plane upward (towards to the positive z-axis) to the radial line.
 The depression angle is the negative of the elevation angle.
 (See graphic re the "physics convention"—not "mathematics convention".)

 Both the use of symbols and the naming order of tuple coordinates differ among the several sources and disciplines.
-This article will use the ISO convention frequently encountered in physics, where the naming tuple gives the order as: radial distance, polar angle, azimuthal angle, or $(r,\theta,\varphi)$.
+This article will use the ISO convention frequently encountered in physics, where the triple of coordinates are listed in the naming order: (radial distance, polar angle, azimuthal angle), denoted by $(r,\theta,\varphi)$.
 (See graphic re the "physics convention".)

-In contrast, the conventions in many mathematics books and texts give the naming order differently as: radial distance, "azimuthal angle", "polar angle", and $(\rho,\theta,\varphi)$ or $(r,\theta,\varphi)$—which switches the uses and meanings of symbols θ and φ.
-Other conventions may also be used, such as r for a radius from the z-axis that is not from the point of origin.
-Particular care must be taken to check the meaning of the symbols.
+Confusingly, the conventions in many mathematics texts use a different naming order: (radial distance, azimuthal angle, polar angle), denoted by $(\rho,\theta,\varphi)$ or $(r,\theta,\varphi)$—switching both the list order of the angle coordinates and the meaning of the letters $\theta$ and $\varphi$.
+Other conventions may also be used, such as $r$ for the radius from the z-axis, while using $\rho$ for radius from the origin.
+The mathematics convention $(\rho,\theta,\varphi)$ and $r$ has the advantage that its letters are consistent with cylindrical coordinates in space and polar coordinates in the plane.

 The mathematics convention.
 Spherical coordinates (r, θ, φ) as typically used: radial distance r, azimuthal angle θ, and polar angle φ. + The meanings of θ and φ have been swapped—compared to the physics convention.
 The 'south'-direction x-axis is depicted but the 'north'-direction x-axis is not.
 (As in physics, ρ (rho) is often used instead of r to avoid confusion with the value r in cylindrical and 2D polar coordinates.)

 According to the conventions of geographical coordinate systems, positions are measured by latitude, longitude, and height (altitude).
 There are a number of celestial coordinate systems based on different fundamental planes and with different terms for the various coordinates.
 The spherical coordinate systems used in mathematics normally use radians rather than degrees; (note 90 degrees equals π/2 radians).
 And these systems of the mathematics convention may measure the azimuthal angle counterclockwise (i.e., from the south direction x-axis, or 180°, towards the east direction y-axis, or +90°)—rather than measure clockwise (i.e., from the north direction x-axis, or 0°, towards the east direction y-axis, or +90°), as done in the horizontal coordinate system.
 (See graphic re "mathematics convention".)

-The spherical coordinate system of the physics convention can be seen as a generalization of the polar coordinate system in three-dimensional space.

-It can be further extended to higher-dimensional spaces, and is then referred to as a hyperspherical coordinate system.
+The spherical coordinate system can be seen as an extension of the planar polar coordinate system to three-dimensional space, and it can be similarly extended to define a hyperspherical coordinate system in $n$-dimensional space.